 •George Koundouriotis Prime Minister and Minister of Shipping during the reign of King Otto - March to October 1844.

-•Antonios Kriesis Prime Minister during the reign of King Otto - December 1849 to May 1854
+•Antonios Kriezis Prime Minister during the reign of King Otto - December 1849 to May 1854

-•Dimitrious Vougaris Prime Minister of Greece 7 times.
+•Dimitrious Voulgaris Prime Minister of Greece 7 times.

 •Petros Vougaris Prime Minister of Greece - 1945.

-Another great Hydrian of modern Greece, was Pavolus Kountouiriotis, the inspired Admiral of the Greek fleet, victorious at sea battles during the Balkan and First World War.
-In 1923 after the removal of King George II from the throne, Kountouriotis served as the provisional governor of Greece for 1 year.
+Another great Hydrian of modern Greece, was Pavlos Koundouiriotis, the inspired Admiral of the Greek fleet, victorious at sea battles during the Balkan and First World War.
+In 1923 after the removal of King George II from the throne, Koundouriotis served as the provisional governor of Greece for 1 year.
 In 1924 the national assembly elected him the first President of the Greek Democracy.